MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     │ Hello World │
     =#

-The identity, `It`, can be used to construct queries which rely upon the output from previous processing.
+The identity primitive, `It`, can be used to construct queries which rely upon the output from previous processing.

     Increment = It .+ 1
     void[Lift(1:3) >> Increment]